CodingwithIITian007/100-days-of-code/log.md

 **Today's Progress**: Success!
 Just solved Absolute Element Sums on HackerRank.
 Can you complete the challenge? (https://hr.gs/baebed)

-**Thoughts**: Solving DSA related problem is a massive challenege.
-But am ready to break it.
+**Thoughts**: Solving DSA related problem is a massive challenge.
+But am ready to crack it.